Karl Jaspers Forum, Target Article 16, 16 March 1999

 admitting acts inferior to the level of spirituality

-reached by the humanity demonstrate lack of
+already reached by the humanity demonstrate a lack of

-consciousness and could not be called conscious
+consciousness, and they could not be called conscious

-without reservations.
+but with a certain reserve.
 This directly applies to

 the consistency and orientation of one's philosophy.

-clear enough.
-Well, the statement "2 x 2 = 13" is
+between the ideas involved are not yet clear enough.
+In a way, the statement "2 x 2 = 13" is

 much closer to the truth than "2 x 2 = 45", provided one